aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 6. In the **configure stack options** page, accept the defaults and click on the *next* buttont to continue.
 7. In the **review SnortStack** page, scroll to the bottom of the page and make sure that the tickbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names** is ticked.
 Click on the **create stack** button continue.

-## B. Open a shell session to the Snort Sensor
+## D. Open a shell session to the Snort Sensor
 ---
 In this section we will use ![Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html "Session Manager") to access the linux hosts.
 This uses ephemeral ssh keys to establish a session with eh host and you can run interactive commands.
 Its a great way of avoinding the pain of managing ssh keys and makes also makes it unecessary to have a bastion host or exposing your ssh ports to the internet.